 PHOTO COURTESY OF NEWS LOCAL

 “Hair loss can affect how a person feels about themselves and many patients are reluctant to have chemotherapy because they’re worried about losing their hair.
-This machine is a game-changer for chemotherapy patients" - Blacktown Hospital Cancer & Haematology Centre manager Leanne Watson.
+This machine is a game-changer for chemotherapy patients." - Blacktown Hospital's cancer services manager Leanne Watson

 Hair loss in patients undergoing chemotherapy at Blacktown Hospital could be a thing of the past, thanks to a new Paxman Cooling Cap system.
 The machine was funded by the hospital's generous auxiliary.